What is a Skin Graft in Case of Burns in Turkey & Istanbul?

 The process of the surgery in Turkey & Istanbul

-The surgeon is in charge of pointing out the operation, the sampling site, and the extent.
-The operation takes place in an operating room using sterile equipment under general anaesthesia.
+The surgeon is in charge of choosing the type of the operation and the donor area.
+The operation takes place in an operating room, using sterile equipment, under general anaesthesia.

-The duration of surgery depends on the position of the graft and the extent of the skin to be treated.
-A good preparation of the patient before the surgery (general pre-anesthetic consultation and clarification of the list of drugs in progress ...) and during the surgery (sterile conditions) and post surgical success is ensured.
+The duration of the surgery depends on the location of the graft and the extent of the skin to be treated.
+A good preparation of the patient before, during and after the surgery is ensured.

 Does the skin graft have any drawbacks?

-The answer is yes.
-The surgeon may discourage you to have the skin graft for multiple reasons:
+Unfortunately, skin grafts have some disadvantages.
+The dermatologist may discourage you to have the skin graft for multiple reasons: